greatlord/SolrClient/README.md

   string docs = solr.Select(0,"q=*%3A*",null);
  }
-as you can see you must self encode the parms correct solr does not under stand + as space (%20) the parm need be encode correct to encode the q=*:* cars" correct you need use str = "q="+Uri.EscapeDataString("*:* cars"); now you got corret url encoding
+as you can see you must self encode the parms correct Apache solr does not under stand + as space (%20) the parm need be encode correct to encode the q=*:* cars" correct you need use str = "q="+Uri.EscapeDataString("*:* cars"); now you got corret url encoding